 If you want to disconnect your phone, or Bluetooth device, and use it again later, simply touch Disconnect on the Bluetooth settings screen.
 If you no longer want to use your device with Model S, touch Forget This Device.
 Once you forget a device, you must pair it again if you want to use it with Model S (see Pairing a Bluetooth Device).

 Model S automatically connects to a phone that you designated as Priority Device on the Bluetooth settings screen.
 If you have not set a phone as a priority, Model S connects to the last phone to which is was connected, provided it is within operating range and has Bluetooth turned on.
 If the last phone is not within range, it attempts to connect with the next phone that it has been paired with.

-To connect to a different phone, touch the Bluetooth icon at the top of the Controls screen.
+To connect to a different phone, touch the Bluetooth icon at the top of the touchscreen.
 The Bluetooth settings screen displays a list of paired phones.
 Choose the phone you want to connect to, then touch Connect.
 If the phone you want to connect to is not listed, you must pair the phone.
 See Pairing a Bluetooth Device.

 When connected, the Bluetooth settings screen displays the Bluetooth symbol next to the phone's name to show that Model S is connected to the phone.